Munazza-Iftikhar/CharityWebsite/README.md

 # Charity Website Frontend using HTML and CSS

-This is a Charity Website developed using pure HTML and CSS.
+This is a Charity Website's frontend developed using pure HTML and CSS.
 It is designed to offer an informative, user-friendly interface for donors and individuals seeking assistance, with dedicated pages for various forms of charity.

 This project was developed as a **group project**, emphasizing collaboration, planning, and division of web development tasks.